 Hey guys, sorry to interrupt the usual business of the blog.
-I’m Josh, and I’m here to give you a bit of an insight into my short time on placement here at Web Applications, as part of a summer school run by the MP for Oldham East and Saddleworth, Debbie Abrahams.
-An aspect of the summer school was learning how to run an effective campaign, and my time at Web Applications UK has been spent organising and running some great in-house events putting what I have learnt with Debbie and her team, and the considerable amount I have learnt from Jack, who has taken me under his wing this week and promises to be back on the blog soon.
+I’m Josh, and I’m here to give you a bit of an insight into my short time on placement here, as part of a summer school run by the MP for Oldham East and Saddleworth, Debbie Abrahams.
+An aspect of the summer school was learning how to run an effective campaign, and my time here has been spent organising and running some great in-house events putting what I have learnt with Debbie and her team, and the considerable amount I have learnt from Jack, who has taken me under his wing this week and promises to be back on the blog soon.

 I wasn’t expecting such an employee focused company, where lots of time is invested not just in the products, but on the people who work here.
 As someone who has worked in an office before, I was amazed at how tranquil the office is, with everyone being so friendly and willing to help you out where they can, as I was half expecting to be forced onto brew duty for the week I’ve been here!
 Instead I’ve found myself organising internal events and creating some fun marketing ideas independently.

 A bit of background on me – I’m 18, and tentatively waiting for my A Level results before (hopefully!) reading Politics at The University of Manchester.
-Working with Jack, the company’s PR Assistant, has really opened my eyes to how varied public relations is, from working with an external focus – advertising, linking with the community, running corporate social media accounts, to internally-focused events, fun days, or sporting events such as the Webbie Cup and this week’s Webbie Games which, luckily for some of us, were as sedentary as possible!
+Working with Jack, the company’s PR Assistant, has really opened my eyes to how varied public relations is, from working with an external focus – advertising, linking with the community, running corporate social media accounts, to internally-focused events, fun days, or sporting events such as our Cup and this week’s games which, luckily for some of us, were as sedentary as possible!